We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 2

-This is an introductory to moderate grade walk along paths that are well defined.
+GRADE 2 - Along paths that are well defined.
 The walking is mostly on paths and gravel roads (strade bianche), with some sections on asphalt roads.
 The towns are often on hilltops.
 You should be able to walk for up to 5 hours a day in hot sun (at times).
 The trail is well-marked with official signs of the Via Francigena.
 A good level of fitness is required.
 The days walks range from 8.4km to 14.6km with ascents and descents of up to 390m/1290ft per day.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.
 Note: the walking time and distance are calculated from city centre to city centre and may vary depending on the accommodations booked, to a maximum of 2km.

 Departure dates